eformat/argocd-team-topologies/README.md

   --namespace argocd --create-namespace
 ```

-else we could use a cluster-scope ArgoCD instance and an `Application` if that existed already:
+else we could use a cluster-scope ArgoCD instance and an `Application` if ArgoCD existed already (chicken and egg situation here):

 ```bash
 # bootstrap namespaces using ops-sre argo instance